muralitheda/apache-hive/14-Hive-Scenarios-Explanation.md

 #### Q18.
 How to discover partitions created by external systems (e.g., Spark/Sqoop)?

-External tools bypass the Metastore.
+External tools load data into HDFS but don't update the Hive Metastore.
 Run a repair command to sync HDFS with the Metastore:

   \* **Repair Command:** **`MSCK REPAIR TABLE <db_name>.<table_name>;`**